DevOpsBootcamp/website/source/contributing-to-open-source.rst

 .. ifnotslides::

-    One of the major selling-points of FOSS is that the software is usually *monetarily* free, but this isn't really what is meant by the 'Free' in 'FOSS'.
-In this case *'Free'* is closer to *free speech* or *freedom* than it is to *free pizza*.  *GNU* has a page outlining this more explicitly:
+    One of the major selling-points of Open Source is that the software is usually *monetarily* free, but in this case *'free'* is closer in meaning to *free speech* or *freedom* than it is to *free pizza*.  *GNU* has a page outlining this more explicitly:

 Free Software:
     *[Free Software] means that* **the users have the freedom to run, copy,